All Episodes

 It's from Italy.

-Uh 18-year-old woman in Italy was beaten and raped.
+18-year-old woman in Italy was beaten and raped.

 Gosh, the assault took place shortly after midnight.

-And according to investigators, the teenager was at a station underpass, a railroad station underpass on Via del Brissone, when a man described as North African approached her.
+And according to investigators, the teenager was at a station underpass, a railroad station underpass on Via del Brissone when a man described as North African approached her.

-Were you beat and raped her before fleeing?
+Were you beaten, raped her before fleeing?

 So far, pretty much standard.